|

 Before digital speech encryption became widely available,

-an analogue technique was used to protect voice transmissions.
+analogue techniques were used to protect voice transmissions.

 This technique is commonly known as voice scrambling and comes